UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 )
 perim_concav_with_new_point_df = pd.concat((cancer, points_df), ignore_index=True)
 # Find the euclidean distances from the new point to each of the points
-# in the orginal dataset
+# in the orginal data set
 my_distances = euclidean_distances(perim_concav_with_new_point_df[attrs])[
     len(cancer)
 ][:-1]